CoRoSoN-Kit/CoRoSoN-Kit/.github/CONTRIBUTING.md

 ### Tools

-There are countless tools to use git, many just use the command line, but there are also nice graphical user interfaces.
+There are countless tools to use git, many just use the command-line, but there are also nice graphical user interfaces.
 [Here's](https://git-scm.com/downloads/guis) a nice list.
 Often git is also integrated in the development environment.
 For example, with [Visual Studio Code (vscode)](https://code.visualstudio.com/).